 “Our new Dallas terminal has the same acreage as Lubbock, and the terminal building includes a five-bay maintenance shop and one tractor-trailer wash bay.
 Our San Antonio terminal is on three acres, and we have 30 to 35 tractors there.”

 Terri and Jimmy set up the San Antonio terminal while Jimmy coached baseball at the University of Texas, San Antonio campus.
 “We saw a great opportunity for expansion when we built this terminal 14 years ago,” Terri says.
 “It was our first satellite terminal.”

 With the West Coast runs, trips average 600 to 700 miles.
-Still, the carrier is able to tell drivers that home time averages at least one day a week.
+Still, the carrier is able to tell drivers that home time averages at least 34 hour restart a week.
 “We try to pay attention to the family needs of our drivers,” Terri says.

-Robert Heath Trucking recruits truck drivers who are at least 25 years old and have a minimum of one year overthe- road truck driving experience.
+Robert Heath Trucking recruits truck drivers who are at least 23 years old and have a minimum of two year over the road truck driving experience.
 Reefer experience is preferred but not required.

 Drivers are assigned to a fleet of late model tractors that are spec’d for comfort and productivity.
 “We run the equipment that makes the most money for us,” Jimmy says.
 “With few exceptions, we run a variety of brands to help ensure that we are getting the most competitive pricing.”

 Freightliner tractors predominate in the fleet, but the carrier also runs Volvo trucks.
 The Freightliner Cascadia Evolution is the latest addition to the fleet and is part of a campaign to boost fuel efficiency throughout the fleet.